19 Adventurous Things to do in Riviera Maya, Mexico

 10. Day Trip to Sian Ka’an Biosphere Reserve

-One of our favorite things to do in Riviera Maya is a trip into the Sian Ka’an Biosphere Reserve to float down an ancient Mayan-built canal.
+One of our favorite things to do in Riviera Maya is visit the Sian Ka’an Biosphere Reserve to float down an ancient Mayan-built canal.

 Located just south of Tulum, Sian Ka’an Biosphere Reserve is the only UNESCO World Heritage Site found along the Riviera Maya.